 How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Participated in focus group discussions on public services needs.
 Identification of the basic needs of the low or no income persons and families, such as food, clothing, housing, accessibility to services and coordination of agencies to improve accessibility.
 7 Agency/Group/Organization Lee's Summit Cares Agency/Group/Organization Type Services-Children Services-Education What section of the Plan was addressed by Consultation?
 Non-Homeless Special Needs How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Participated in focus group discussions on public services needs.
 Helped identify needs and caps for youth services ranging from substance abuse to prevention of bullying to mental health and wellbeing.
 8 Agency/Group/Organization Mid America Regional Council Agency/Group/Organization Type Regional organization What section of the Plan was addressed by Consultation?
 Market Analysis How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
 Agency was consulted regarding the regions Hazardous Mitigation Plan.
 The City works closely with this agency and participates in the Regional Hazardous Mitigation Plan.
-This Plan contains new information about the tools or capabilities available to communities as they work toward mitigating hazards.
+This plan contains new information about the tools or capabilities available to communities as they work toward mitigating hazards.
+9 Agency/Group/Organization FULL EMPLOYMENT COUNCIL Agency/Group/Organization Type Regional organization What section of the Plan was addressed by Consultation?
+Provided information only How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Agency was consulted regarding employment and job training services, particularly for low-income residents in Lee's Summit and the region.
+The goal is to understand opportunities available to Lee's Summit residents through the agency's programs.